Common

 What locations do you have programs in?

-We have programs in Langley, Abbotsford, Mission, Delta, and online.
+We have programs in Langley, Abbotsford, Mission, North Delta, Tsawwassen, Ladner, Maple Ridge, Pitt Meadows, and White Rock.

 If you want us to set up a location in your city, email us at info@younginnovators.ca to let us know.